DeltaDynamo/DeltaDynamo.github.io/_blog/spring/1 SpringFrameworkBasics/SpringFrameworkBasics.md

 ---
 layout: post
-title: "Spring Framework Basics"
+title: "Basics of the Spring Framework"
 slug: "spring-framework-basics"
 date: 2025-03-15
 author: Anubhav Srivastava
+tags: [Spring, Java, Dependency Injection, IoC, Spring Boot]
 ---

-# Basics of the Spring Framework

 Spring Framework is one of the most popular frameworks for building Java applications.
 It simplifies enterprise Java development by providing a comprehensive programming and configuration model.
 From building a simple web application to a complex microservices architecture, Spring has got everything need to build a good engineering solution.